GOP lawmakers urge action after Russia-Afghanistan briefing

 Rep. Liz Cheney, R-Wyo., and Texas Rep. Mac Thornberry, the top Republican on the House Armed Services Committee, said, “After today’s briefing with senior White House officials, we remain concerned about Russian activity in Afghanistan, including reports that they have targeted U.S. forces.”

-Senators were reviewing classified documents related to the allegations Monday evening.
+Senators reviewed classified documents related to the allegations Monday evening.
 The information they received was not previously known, according to one aide who was not authorized to discuss the matter publicly and spoke on condition of anonymity.

 She speculated that Trump wasn’t briefed “because they know it makes him very unhappy, and all roads for him, as you know, lead to Putin.
 And would he tell Putin what they knew?”